elijah-waichong-chan/damaged-aircraft-mpc/README.md

 # Damaged Aircraft MPC Guidance Controller
 This project explores how **Model Predictive Control (MPC)** can provide **high-level guidance** to a **damaged aircraft** using only a **3D kinematic model**.

+Developed as the final project for **UC Berkeley MECENG 231A – Model Predictive Control**

+## 🛫 Introduction
 The controller outputs *guidance commands* (desired acceleration, turn rate, and climb-angle rate), which are assumed to be tracked by an **ideal lower-level autopilot**.

 The central idea is to combine: